LeonSong1995/MeDuSA/README.md

 help(MCTD)
 ```

-## Warning
+## Errors
+The following errors mean that the mixed model can not converge on your data.
+When you see them, you may need to check the signature genes or the reference scRNA-seq data.
+`REML ERROR!:V matrix is not positive.`
+`REML ERROR!: the X^t * V^-1 * X matrix is not invertible,please check the Signature Genes.`

 ## Contact
-If you have any technical or other issues for MCTD, please contact us <songliyang@westlake.edu.cn>.
+If you have any questions for MCTD, please create an issue here or contact us <songliyang@westlake.edu.cn>.